mddazure/azure-vwan-microhack/README.md

 Although a Branch (site-to-site VPN) connection is part of this MicroHack, it does not cover the integration with products from  SDWAN partners.

+:exclamation: The resources deployed in this lab incur a combined charge of around $40 per day, so do remember to delete the environment when done!

 # Prerequisites
 To make the most of your time on this MircoHack, the green elements in the diagram above are deployed and configured for you through Terraform.
 You will focus on deploying and configuring the blue items using the Azure portal and Cloud Shell.
 ## Task 1: Deploy